MrStark-1234/Logly.ai/README.md

-# Logly - Log Ingestion Tool
+# Logly.ai - A.I Powered Log Analysis Tool

 A Python-based tool for ingesting logs from various sources including AWS CloudWatch and Apache logs, with AI-powered analysis using Google's Gemini API.